??

 The launch of Book 3 in 2003: Rosemary Church (standing), Beryl Newman (left) & Milly Bryan (right).

 Four members of Faringdon Historical Society have published 3 volumes of a book called The Changing Faces of Faringdon and surrounding villages.
 Authors: Rosemary Church, Jim Brown, Millie Bryan and Beryl Newman.
 Robert Boyd Publications.
-Book 1 is now out of print but most of it now appears on this website.
-Books 2 and 3 are available from the Tourist Information Centre, The Pump House, 5 Market Pl, Faringdon SN7 7HL but it is advisable to ring first to make sure they have a copy, telephone 01367 240281.
-They are also available online from Amazon and other dealers.
+Book 1 is now out of print but much of it now appears on this website.
+Books 2 and 3 may be available from the Tourist Information Centre, The Pump House, 5 Market Pl, Faringdon SN7 7HL but it is advisable to ring first to make sure they have a copy, telephone 01367 240281.
+Alternatively, you can purchase them direct from the society – see below.

 Contents: